 Black Forest - Day 15 : From Brey to somewhere near Loch

 The route had a lot of nice views today, but was also more hilly.
 There was a small mountain where we needed to take a break halfway up.
-In the next village we were analyzing the map when another motorcyclist wanted to help.
+In the next village we were analyzing the map when a motorcyclist wanted to help.
 We said we needed to get to Euskirchen.
 He said that would be far and that it was late.
 He asked what we wanted to do there.
 I made up a story about a youth hostel.
-He started thinking if there would be another one close by, but fortunately couldn't think of one.
+He started thinking if there would be another one close by, but fortunately he couldn't think of one.

-We cycled some more until it got late and dark.
+We cycled some more until it got really late and dark.
 The area seemed easy to find a place to camp.
-It wasn't really inhabited, villages were 5 km apart and there were a lot of forests.
+It wasn't really inhabited, villages were 5 km apart, and there were a lot of forests.
 Still the hills and fields were pretty visible and the forests too packed to pitch our tent easily.
 Eventually we found a good spot, a field with trees around it.
 We spent some time watching the stars before getting ready to pitch our tent.
 Bram saw a light nearby.
 First we thought it was a car, but it stayed in the same spot.
 Then we heard someone call.
 The light was about 200 meters away, so probably it was a farmer.
 He was shining his flashlight over the field next to us, we ducked and tried to be as quiet as possible.
 Fortunately he didn't shine in our direction.
-After a while he went inside again and we quickly road off after making sure the farmer was gone.
+After a while he went inside and we quickly cycled away after making sure the farmer was gone.

 A few kilometers further was a forest were we decided to camp.
 It was really too late and dark to continue.
 There was no place to pitch the tent and the weather was good so we decided to just sleep under the stars.
 The ground was tilted but at least we weren't cold.
 We hoped it wouldn't rain, because then we would still need to pitch the tent.
 Fortunately it didn't and we slept pretty well.